 Obstructive Sleep Apnea (OSA) Treatment Specialist in Hallandale Beach, FL

 Obstructive sleep apnea is seen in all age groups, but the frequency increases with age and obesity.
 Symptoms include snoring and daytime sleepiness.
-Dr. Luis Mesa, MD, we can help with OSA in several different ways, including sleep studies, or other diagnostic tests to determine if any medical conditions are contributing to Obstructive Sleep Apnea (OSA).
+Dr. Luis Mesa, MD, can help with OSA in several different ways, including sleep studies, or other diagnostic tests to determine if any medical conditions are contributing to Obstructive Sleep Apnea (OSA).
 Get help from professionals to avoid serious consequences.
 For more information, call us or schedule an appointment online!
 We are conveniently located at 21110 Biscayne BLVD ST 405 Aventura, FL 33180.

 Table of Contents:

 What causes obstructive sleep apnea?